RAFBER/Basic-technologies-of-technical-communication/index.md

 The operating instructions are intended for anyone who:
 * Would like to know the basics of Markdown
 * Would like to learn to work with a simple text editor like Visual Studio Code
-* Would like to create an account on the GitHub server
+* Would like to create an account on the GitHub server and work on it
 * Would like to publish its first web pages

 ## Enjoy your work!